Molecules of carbon dioxide, water and salt

 Education at Troutbeck is broader than academic content.
 We deliberately cultivate organisation, initiative, service and reliability.

-Pupils learn how to contribute positively to a community and how to conduct themselves with growing maturity.
+Pupils learn to contribute positively to a community and to conduct themselves with growing maturity.

 How to get out of the bunker